Skip to main content.

 Democracy Innovation Hub

-Some of these changes actually represent a return to the roots of democracy.
-In ancient Greece, most officials were not elected, but instead chosen using a lottery system.
+In the first democracies, officials were not elected- they were chosen using a lottery system called sortition.
 In recent decades, civic lotteries have reemerged as a promising way to reinvigorate democracy, harness the collective intelligence of large and diverse communities, and tackle complex issues with the nuance and inclusivity they require.
+Check out our free online video series featuring the world's leading experts on deliberative democracy.

 Learn more